mersanuzun/see-traitor/README.md

 ## Github See Tratior
 It is a react-redux application.
+You can find traitors which you have in github :)

 * ### Start:
 ```